Legal Issues: Internships

 There are certain laws—such as the Family and Medical Leave Act (FMLA)—that provide designated leave to employees, but again, the key word is “employee.”
 Unpaid interns are not likely to be covered employees under federal law.
 Similarly, state laws that provide both paid and unpaid leave are generally only provided to employees.

-Paid interns, though likely covered by the pertinent leave laws, are unlikely to satisfy the requirements to be entitled to leave.
-For example, under the FMLA, an individual must work 1,280 hours in the prior year to be eligible for the leave provided by the act.
-It is highly unlikely that an intern would have worked the requisite number of hours and therefore would not be entitled to such leave.
-Applicable state laws generally have similar requirements.
+Paid interns, though likely deemed employees, may be unable to satisfy the other legal requirements to be entitled to leave.
+For example, under the FMLA, an individual must work 1,280 hours in the prior 12 months to be eligible for FMLA leave.
+Because it is highly unlikely that an intern would have worked the requisite number of hours to qualify for FMLA leave, this is an issue that most employers will probably not encounter with interns.1

-Accordingly, interns, both paid and unpaid, should look to the employer’s policies to determine if they are eligible for sick time or unpaid leave and to determine how any such leave is provided.
+In light of the foregoing, interns, both paid and unpaid, will need to look to the employer’s policies to determine if they are eligible for sick time or unpaid leave during the internship.

-From a college standpoint, there is generally no legal requirement to provide interns with paid leave from an internship at a third-party location.
+From an educational institution standpoint, there is generally no legal requirement to provide interns with paid leave from an internship at a third-party location.

 Employment Agreements

-The final issue we address here is the use of employment agreements with student interns.
-Although it is not a standard practice across industries or the country, some employers do require interns to sign some form of an employment agreement at the commencement of the internship.
-Such agreements may provide the scope of the intern’s duties, along with the inclusion of restrictive covenants.
+Although not a standard practice across all industries, some employers require interns to sign some form of an employment agreement at the commencement of the internship.2 Such agreements may provide the scope of the intern’s duties, along with the inclusion of restrictive covenants.
 By way of example, restrictive covenants may include noncompete, nonsolicitation, or nondisclosure provisions.

 The requirements for valid restrictive covenants vary by state.
 For example, in California, noncompete and nonsolicitation agreements are per se illegal.
 In other states, the provisions need to meet stringent tests to be enforceable.
 If an employer presents an intern with an employment agreement, the intern should have an attorney, or at a minimum, career services review the agreement and discuss any concerns.

-Employers must be mindful that even if restrictive covenants are permissible in their state, it is highly unlikely a court will deem certain provisions necessary when it relates to an intern.
+Employers must be mindful that even if restrictive covenants are permissible in their state, it will likely be difficult to enforce many restrictive covenants against an intern.
 In this regard, noncompete provisions, which prohibit an individual from working in a designated industry for an identified period of time, are unlikely to be enforced against an intern.
-Similarly, nonsolicitation of customer provisions, which prohibit an individual from doing business with identified customers for a period of time, may not be necessary for an intern, unless an employer can demonstrate that the intern had significant contact or exposure to clients during the internship.
+Similarly, nonsolicitation of customer provisions, which prohibit an individual from doing business with identified customers for a period of time, will also be difficult to enforce against an intern unless the employer can demonstrate that the intern had significant contact or exposure to the organization’s clients during the internship.

-As interns may be provided with unlimited access to an employer’s business, a company may have an intern sign a nondisclosure agreement to protect its interests.
-In general, it is recommended that employers have interns sign such agreements during an intern orientation period and thoroughly explain the document to them prior to execution.
-Provided the nondisclosure agreement is not overly broad and is explained to an intern prior to execution, a court will likely find such an agreement valid.
+As interns may be provided with access to an employer’s confidential business information during the course of the internship, many employers require an intern to sign nondisclosure agreements to protect their interests.
+It is recommended that employers have interns sign such agreements during an intern orientation period and thoroughly explain the document to them prior to execution.
+Provided the nondisclosure agreement is not overly broad and is explained to an intern prior to execution, a court will likely find such an agreement valid and enforceable.

-As we have noted, there are significant potential issues for internships if they are handled improperly.
-If handled properly and in accordance with the law, however, internships can provide the student with valuable knowledge and experience and provide the business with access to potential employees of the future.
+As noted above, there are significant potential legal issues for educational institutions and employers if internships are handled improperly.
+If handled properly and in accordance with the law, however, internships can provide the student with valuable knowledge and experience and provide the organization with access to potential employees for the future.